FrontEndFoxes/curriculum/workshops/CODE_OF_CONDUCT.md

 ## 6. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible. info@vuevixens.org.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please fill out this form: https://forms.gle/RWsQQMbG2rGHG9Wh7

-Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
-In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.
+Our Code of Conduct committee members are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
+Please reach out to us directly at coc@frontendfoxes.org.

 ## 7. Addressing Grievances